SASMITHA-R/SASMITHA-R/README.md

 ## Flutter Developer | B.E.
 Electronics and Communication Engineering Graduate (2025)

-I am a motivated **Flutter Developer** with hands-on experience in building responsive and user-friendly mobile applications using **Flutter** and **Dart**.
-Skilled in **Firebase integration**, **REST API handling**, and designing clean, efficient UIs.
-Passionate about modern mobile technologies and eager to contribute to impactful real-world applications while continuously learning and improving.
+I am a motivated **Flutter Developer** with hands-on experience in building responsive, user-friendly mobile applications using **Flutter** and **Dart**.
+Skilled in **Firebase integration**, **REST API handling**, and designing clean, efficient UIs with a strong focus on **UI/UX principles** to deliver intuitive and engaging user experiences.
+Experienced in implementing scalable app architectures, optimizing performance, and ensuring seamless cross-platform functionality.
+Passionate about modern mobile technologies and eager to contribute to impactful real-world applications while continuously learning, innovating, and improving.

 ---